Do you have a “mommy tummy” and want to know how to get rid of it?

 The number of calories you eat will always be the prime target.

-The good news is, there are two nutrients that can help improve your nutrition, control your hunger, and decrease the number of calories you consume.
+The good news is that two nutrients can help improve your nutrition, control your hunger, and decrease the calories you consume.

 Protein

 Protein is one of the three major macronutrients you get from your diet.
-It is composed of amino acids that serve to build almost all of the tissues in your body.
+It is composed of amino acids that build all of the tissues in your body.

 But that’s not all.
 Protein has a host of benefits that are beneficial to helping you lose weight.